benbrenson/isar/doc/user_manual.md

 inherit dpkg
 ```

-The following variables are used in this recipe:
+The following variables are used in the recipes:
  - `DESCRIPTION` - Textual description of the package.
  - `LICENSE` - Application license file.
  - `LIC_FILES_CHKSUM` - Reference to the license file with its checksum.
-Isar recommends to store license files for your applications into layer your layer folder `meta-user/licenses/`.
+Isar recommends to store license files for your applications into your layer folder `meta-user/licenses/`.
 Then you may reference it in recipe using the following path:

     ```
     LIC_FILES_CHKSUM = file://${LAYERDIR_isar}/licenses/...